-The Lord Speaker is received at the East Door and escorted to his seat.
-All stand, and then sit.
+The Lord Speaker is received at the East Door.
+All stand as he is conducted to his seat, and then sit.

-The Speaker of the House of Commons is received at the East Door and escorted to his seat.
-All stand, and then sit.
+The Speaker of the House of Commons is received at the East Door.
+All stand as he is conducted to his seat, and then sit.